Elias Tcherikower

-Elias Tcherikower (Yiddish: אליהו טשעריקאָװער; July 31, 1881 – August 8, 1943), also known as Eliahu Tcherikover, Elye Tsherikover, Eliahu Tcherikower, Elias Tscherikower, and I. M. Cherikover, was a Russian-born Jewish historian of Judaism or the Jewish people.
+Elias Tcherikower (אליהו טשעריקאָװער; July 31, 1881 – August 8, 1943) was a Ukrainian Jewish historian and co-founder of the Yiddish Scientific Institute (YIVO).

 Biography

-Tcherikower was born and raised in Poltava (Ukraine), in the Russian Empire, where his father was a pioneer of the Hovevei Zion movement.
+Tcherikower was born and raised in Poltava, Russian Empire (now Ukraine), where his father was a pioneer of the Hovevei Zion movement.
 He attended gymnasium in Odessa, and went on to university in Saint Petersburg.
 His participation in the Russian revolutionary movement led to his arrest at a Menshevik meeting during the 1905 revolution, after which he spent a year in prison.

 He published his first article – an essay in Russian on the Yiddish writer Sholem Yankev Abramovitsh ("Mendele Moykher Sforim: An attempt at a critical characteristic") – in 1905, in the Russian-language Zionist journal Evreiskaia zhizn (Jewish life).
 For the next ten years he wrote mainly in Russian; after 1915 most of his work was in Yiddish.
 Tcherikower contributed biographies and a variety of other articles to the Russian-language Jewish encyclopedia Evreiskaia entsiklopedia.
 He was also active in the Society for the Promotion of Culture among the Jews of Russia, an educational and civic association founded in 1863; he edited the society's journal and wrote a history of it that appeared in 1913 (Istoriia obshchestva dlia rasprostraneniia prosveshcheniia mezhdu evreiami v rossii).

 During the First World War, Tcherikower spent time in the United States, arriving in New York City in the summer of 1915.
 There he had contact with the socialist Zionist leader and Yiddish linguist Ber Borochov, who was a childhood friend, and, under Borochov's influence, began to write in Yiddish for socialist- and nationalist-oriented Yiddish journals and newspapers.
 He returned to Russia sometime after the outbreak of the revolution in 1917, and then in late 1918 moved to Kyiv, in the newly independent state of Ukraine.
-At that time, under the Ukrainian People's Republic, ethnic minorities, including Jews, had been granted a degree of cultural and political autonomy.Kuznitz, Cecile Esther (2014).
-YIVO and the Making of Modern Jewish Culture: Scholarship for the Yiddish Nation.
-New York: Cambridge University Press. pp. 26, 34.
+At that time, under the Ukrainian People's Republic, ethnic minorities, including Jews, had been granted a degree of cultural and political autonomy.
 Tcherikower was active at the Folks-Verlag (People's press), one of several Yiddish publishing houses that operated in Kyiv around this time.

-In the spring of 1919 a wave of anti-Jewish violence spread through the Ukraine, including Kyiv, and Tcherikower turned his attention to gathering documentation of the events in the Jewish communities, leading the "Editorial Board for Collecting and Investigating Material Pertaining to the Pogroms in the Ukraine."
+In the spring of 1919, a wave of anti-Jewish violence spread through Ukraine, including Kyiv, and Tcherikower turned his attention to gathering documentation of the events in the Jewish communities, leading the "Editorial Board for Collecting and Investigating Material Pertaining to the Pogroms in the Ukraine."
 Among his collaborators were Nokhem Shtif, Jacob Lestschinsky, Jacob Ze'ev Wolf Latzky Bertholdi, and Nokhem Gergel.
 The archive assembled by these scholars eventually served as the basis of several historical works in Yiddish about the events.